CUHK-Robocon/Competition-Score-Counter/README.md

 * Custom "team name" feature (for recording result with screenshot)
 * "Reverse" feature (for mistakenly add arrow to pot)
 * Message and score shown (for leading team and Great Victory)
-* Sequence feature (for recording arrow shooting order of each team)
+* Sequence table feature (for recording arrow shooting time)

 ## Getting Started